 A pleasant, healthy and safe environment with plenty of room and attention for patients, visitors and employees.
 This has been realized by the consortium ‘Nieuwbouw Erasmus MC’, consisting of Ballast Nedam, BAM Bouw and Techniek and ULC.

 A green environment of an outlook on nature has a positive effect on the recovery of patients.
 The public spaces and the courtyards will have as much vegetation and natural light as possible, thanks to the glass roof.
-Within the hospital the roof gardens on the ninth floor are spectacular.
+The roof gardens within the hospital on the ninth floor are spectacular.
 They do not only ensure a natural appearance, but also an incredible view.

 The partners in the consortium are pleased to be able contribute in a sustainable and permanent way, by donating ten fruit trees to the roof gardens of the Erasmus MC.